AxoLabs/BEE2-Axos-Packages/README.md

 - **Start deployed** controls whether the panel starts raised/extended or not.
 - **Start reversed** when checked, switches to the 128x256 model.
 - If input B is used, instead of raising by 90 degrees, upon activation, the panel will extend by a voxel.
+### Cube hole
+A hole cubes and such can pass through, but the player can't.
 ### Cube dropper gel dropper
 A custom variant of the gel dropper that uses a cube dropper model instead.
 - **Cube type** controls the type of the gel the dropper drops.